 - Continued coordination and communication with all local, state and federal law enforcement and public safety agencies.

 As a condition to entry, all fans entering Truist Park consent to being screened via metal detection.
 These metal detectors (walk through and/or handheld) will be used at all Truist Park gates.
-Bags can be no larger than 16" x 16" x 8" and should be able to fit under your seat.
-All bags shall be subject to inspection upon entry in accordance with Major League Baseball security regulations.
+All single compartment clutches, medical bags and diapers bags shall be subject to inspection upon entry in accordance with Major League Baseball security regulations.
 These enhanced security measures are the result of MLB's continuing work with the U.S. Department of Homeland Security to increase and standardize security practices across the league.
 Prohibited items such as weapons of any sort, cans, glass containers, or alcohol are not allowed into the ballpark at any time.
-To expedite stadium entry, placing your cell phone, camera, sunglass cases, and other permitted metal items inside your bag is acceptable.
+To expedite stadium entry, placing your cell phone, sunglass and other permitted metal items inside your bag is acceptable.
 Please also see Prohibited Items.